Actively Recruiting

 - Any absolute contraindication to cardiopulmonary exercise testing per American Heart Association and Danish Society of Cardiology guidelines

-- Hemoglobin below 5.5 mmol or below 6.5 mmol with cardiac insufficiency or pacemaker
+- Hemoglobin levels below 5.5 mmol, or below 6.5 mmol with cardiac insufficiency or pacemaker

-- Blood transfusion dependence of 8 or more units in 16 weeks
+- Dependent on 8 or more units of red blood cell transfusion in 16 weeks

 AI-Screening